 “No Recovery—No Fee”

-The Forcible Detainer (eviction) returns possession of the rental property to the landlord and it also serves as a basis of obtaining a judgment against the tenant for past due rent and damage to the rental property.
+This legal order returns possession of the rental property to the landlord.
+It also serves as a basis of obtaining a judgment against the tenant for past due rent and damage to the rental property.

-The written order signed by the Forcible Detainer judge is strong, irrefutable evidence of the past due rent owed to the landlord.
-Damages, however, must be documented by the landlord and submitted to our firm if the landlord wants us to attempt collection of the past due rent together with damages.
+This order is irrefutable evidence of the past due rent owed to the landlord.
+However, any damages must be documented if the landlord wants us to attempt collection of rent and damages.

-Without question, collecting a judgment from a tenant who has not paid his rent is one of the most difficult tasks facing a landlord or a lawyer.
-Locating a debtor’s employment, or assets, if any, requires a great deal of time and skill.
-It is a work intensive process and the results are very uncertain.
+Collecting a judgment from a delinquent tenant is a difficult task facing every landlord.
+Finding a debtor’s employment or assets, if any, requires a great deal of time and skill.
+It is a time intensive process and the results are uncertain.

-Up-front court costs would be approximately $100 to $200 for filing fees, court copies, and constable or sheriff fees to serve the defendants (tenants).
-Before you decide to invest additional court fees you should decide if you think the amount is worth pursuing.
-You know your tenant and the likelihood of collection much better than us.
+Initial court costs are approximately $100-$200 for filing fees, copies and the constable or sheriff fees needed to serve the defendants.
+Before deciding to invest the court costs, you should decide if these amounts are collectible.
+Your knowledge of your tenant and the likelihood of collection will assist you.

-When necessary, wage garnishments are issued against the debtor and legal action can be taken to levy bank accounts or have property seized and sold by the court.
+When necessary, wage garnishments can be issued against the debtors.
+Bank accounts and property can be seized and sold.
 However, most delinquent tenants have few assets to attach.